Stephen D. Brody

 Steve is a member of the faculty for the National Trial Advocacy College at the University of Virginia School of Law, one of the nation's premier trial advocacy programs for practicing lawyers.
 He is also a frequent speaker on electronic discovery and pharmaceutical and managed care litigation issues.

-Steve serves on the Board of Trustees of the Legal Aid Society of Washington, DC, and the Board of Directors for the Washington Lawyers Committee for Civil Rights and Urban Affairs.
+Steve serves on the Board of Trustees of the Legal Aid Society of Washington, DC, and previously served on the Board of Directors for the Washington Lawyers Committee for Civil Rights and Urban Affairs.
+He is a member of the International Association of Defense Counsel.

 Admitted to Practice